PixelCyber/Thor/README.md

 #### Realtime sniffer

-* monitor packet records update in real-time
+* packet status update in real-time
+* log latest packets on widget in notification center

 **HTTPS decoding is on the way**